 The aim of the economic analysis is to provide a first insight into the Costs and Benefits of each RETROFIT55 technology and therefore an estimation of the Return on Investment (ROI) value.
-The analysis is based mainly on a comprehensive literature review, and it shall be updated once results start to emerge from the project.
+The analysis is based mainly on a comprehensive literature review, and it shall be updated during the course of the project.